The Ultimate Panackelty2017-06-07

 Now using the same pan, arrange a layer of the sliced potatoes in the bottom of the pan.
 Cover the potatoes with a layer of sliced onions, corned beef, then a layer of sliced carrots.
 Layer over some of the crisp bacon, then season with salt and freshly ground black pepper.

-Repeat the layering process finishing with a layer of potatoes on top and cover with foil and place into a pre-heated oven at 190°C for 45 minutes.
+Repeat the layering process finishing with a layer of potatoes on top, pour in the stock and cover with foil and place into a pre-heated oven at 190°C for 45 minutes.

 After 45 minutes remove the lid and place back in over for 10 minutes to brown the potatoes.
 After the 10 minutes sprinkle the cheese over the crispy potatoes and return to the oven for another 5-10 minutes until golden and bubbling.